RAG Evaluation Toolkit on an IPCC Climate AgentΒΆ

 display(report.to_html(embed=True))

-RAGET question types¶
+RAGET question typesΒΆ

+For RAGET, we have 6 different question types that assess different RAG components.
 Each question type assesses a few RAG components.
 This makes it possible to localize weaknesses in the RAG Agent and give feedback to the developers.

 Question type |